emily4man/Solo_Project_SM/README.md

 3. Trigonometry Identity
 4. Code which has been used to obtain results for the dipstick for model 1
 5. Code which has been used to obtain results for the dipstick for model 2
+6. A description of why we only need to consider h<r for model 1